Review | Rocking beds and pillows that nudge when you snore: Tech wants into your bed

 And there’s a free app called SleepScore that tracks sleep stages using sonar.
 Place a phone running it by your bed, and it listens for waves bouncing off your body to identify when you’re in light, deep and REM sleep.
 One big downside: You have to leave your phone close to your bed.

-The doctors I spoke with have concerns about the accuracy of these measures — particularly for sleep quality — and warn none can either identify or clear you of a disorder.
+The doctors with whom I spoke have concerns about the accuracy of these measures — particularly for sleep quality — and warn that none can either identify or clear you of a disorder.
 Think of the scores as a way to track your sleep over time, not a way to figure out if you’re normal.

 2. Stopping snoring